 All were created over the last million years out of alluvial gravels carried by rivers from the Tararua Range.
 The rivers cut valleys and gorges to the basins, where they formed large fans, terraces and flood plains.
-The main rivers are the north-flowing Mangatainoka and Mangaone and the south-flowing Ruamāhanga, Waingawa, Waiohine and Tauherenīkau.
+The main rivers are the north-flowing Mangatainoka and Mangaone, and the south-flowing Ruamāhanga, Waingawa, Waiohine and Tauherenīkau.
 The Mangatainoka and Mangaone rivers flow into the Manawatū River.
 The others drain into Lake Wairarapa or Lake Ōnoke, on the edge of Palliser Bay.

 Wairarapa’s eastern uplands – including the Waewaepa and Puketoi ranges – are made of uplifted sandstone, mudstone and limestone.
 The landscape has broad valleys and steep hill country, rising to 800 metres.
 Many slopes are unstable.
 Landslides are common after heavy rain, a problem made worse by deforestation and overstocking.
 To the south is the Aorangi Range, distinguished by its greywacke basement rock.

 Wairarapa is prone to earthquakes.
-The coast is about 90 kilometres north-west of the Hikurangi Trough, where the Pacific tectonic plate meets the Australian Plate.
+The coast is about 90 kilometres north-west of the Hikurangi Trough, where the Pacific tectonic plate meets the Australian plate.
 As the plates collide, the oceanic crusts concertina, splintering into blocks along the Wairarapa and associated fault lines.
 Some of these have tilted upward to form the Tararua Range and eastern uplands.
 Wairarapa has a large number of strike-slip faults – faults that move sideways rather than vertically.

 New Zealand’s largest recorded earthquake occurred in 1855 along the Wairarapa fault.
-It measured a magnitude 8.2 and (unusually) ruptured the surface.
+It had a magnitude of 8.2 and (unusually) ruptured the surface.
 Evidence in the landscape shows that the fault moved as much as 6.4 metres vertically and 18 metres horizontally.
 It was the greatest deformation and rupture of land that geologists had ever known.

 In June 1942, a young Tīnui soldier was on leave from Carterton camp and taking a bath at his grandmother’s house.
 When the first quake struck the water began sloshing violently.
 His first impulse was to take cover under a door frame, but he feared exposing himself to his grandmother, so clung on in the bath.
-Back at the camp, he was woken by his bed shaking, and thought his mates were playing a joke – but it was another quake.
+Back at camp, he was woken by his bed shaking, and thought his mates were playing a joke – but it was another quake.

-In 1942 a chain of earthquakes hit the Wairarapa.
+In 1942 a chain of earthquakes hit Wairarapa.
 The first jolt was on the morning of 24 June, followed by a 7.2 magnitude tremor that evening.
 Centred near Masterton, the earthquake triggered landslides, damaged buildings, and toppled chimneys as far away as Wellington.
-An estimated 4,700 Wairarapa chimneys fell down.
+An estimated 4,700 Wairarapa chimneys came down.
 In early August the earth moved again, demolishing many rebuilt chimneys.
 Some fell again in a final shake in mid-December.

 Before humans arrived, Wairarapa was largely covered in conifer–broadleaf and beech forest.
-By the time Europeans came, burnoff by Māori and natural fires had left large areas of grass, fern, and scrubland in the south and east.
+By the time Europeans came, burnoff by Māori and natural fires had left large areas of grass, fern and scrubland in the south and east.
 The Tararua Range and the north were still heavily forested.
-As farming began, most of the lowlands and eastern uplands were cleared of native grasses and re-sown in exotic varieties or given over to horticulture.
+As farming began, most of the lowlands and eastern uplands were cleared of native grasses and resown in exotic varieties, or given over to horticulture.